Hypercubed/cv/JaysonHarshbarger-CV.md

 - **Current Address:** Tokyo, Japan

 # PROFILE
 Areas of experience include scientific computing, visualization, and simulations.
 Looking to expand my knowledge in the fields of scientific computing and visualization.
-I am passionate about creating and using software and web systems as a tool to enable analysis, management, and efficient sharing of scientific data across broad scientific fields.
-I am passionate about using and developing open-source software.
+I am interested in systems that enable analysis, archiving, and dissemination of scientific data across broad scientific fields.
+Currently focused on developing visualization systems using node.js, Angular.js, and D3js.
+I'm passionate about programming, programming languages, and open-source.

 # RELEVANT SKILLS
 - Advanced physics and mathematics skills.